California Casual Interior - Design Style Guide

 -

-Blend flea-market treasures, family antiques, and classic Scandinavian shapes.
-A vintage credenza under a minimalist lamp or a mid-century coffee table in a room full of new finds prevents a space from feeling too precious.
-Look for pieces with patina or faded finishes—they tell a story and bring depth.
+Mix flea market finds, family heirlooms and classic Scandinavian furniture.
+Consider placing a vintage credenza under a minimalist lamp or incorporating a mid-century coffee table into a space filled with modern decor.
+Look for pieces with patina or faded finishes.

 -